raspberrypilearning/club-mentoring/en/step_2.md

 ---
 title: Parents or guardians of creators
 ---
-In community-based settings parents and guardians of creators under 12 years of age are encouraged to attend and often help out.
+In community-based clubs a parent or guardian of creators under 12 should be present at sessions.
+Many help out and become mentors themselves.

 --- /collapse ---